 This exchange has a very strong team in all possible aspects.
 The CEO of Binance is actually one of the forefront figures of the entire cryptocurrency industry (together with Satoshi Nakamoto and Vitalik Buterin).

 The fees at any exchange are very important to consider.
 Every trade occurs between two parties: the maker, whose order exists on the order book prior to the trade, and the taker, who places the order that matches (or “takes”) the maker’s order.
 We call makers “makers” because their orders make the liquidity in a market.
 Takers are the ones who remove this liquidity by matching makers’ orders with their own.
 The maker-taker model encourages market liquidity as the makers providing the liquidity often receives a fee discount compared to the takers.

 There are also a number of top crypto exchanges who don’t charge different fees between takers and makers.
 Usually, we call such exchanges’ trading fees “flat”.

 Binance Trading fees

 Binance offers a flat trading fee of 0.10%.
 Accordingly, Binance does not care about whether you are a taker or a maker.
 For investors who prefer to pick-up existing orders from the order book, this might be an attractive trading fee model.
 Binance’s trading fees are far below the industry average which is arguably around 0.25%.

 Binance Withdrawal fees

-Binance charges a withdrawal fee amounting to only 0.0005 BTC when you withdraw BTC.
-Also this fee is far below the industry average.
-The global industry average is namely 0.000812 BTC.
+Binance charges a withdrawal fee amounting to only 0.0004 BTC when you withdraw BTC.
+Also this fee is below the industry average.